ubernostrum/django-registration/docs/faq.rst

     In the HMAC-based workflow, toggle the ``is_active`` field of the user in the admin.

+**How do I delete expired unactivated accounts?**

+    Perform a query for those accounts, and call the ``delete()`` method of the resulting ``QuerySet``.
+Since django-registration doesn't know in advance what your definition of "expired" will be, it leaves this step to you.

 **How do I allow Unicode in usernames?**